History of Avignon: From the beginning of the 20th century to today

 After the Second World War on 11 November 1948 Avignon received a citation of the order of the division.
 This distinction involved the awarding of the Croix de Guerre with Silver Star.
 The city rose, expanded its festival, dusted off its monuments, and developed its tourism and trade.

 In 1977 the city was awarded the Europe Prize, awarded by the Council of Europe.

 In 1996 the LGV Méditerranée railway project was started.
 Its path passes through the commune and over the Rhone.
 From 1998 to 2001 the Avignon TGV station was built.

 In 2002, as part of the reshuffling of the ecclesiastic provinces of France, the Archdiocese of Avignon ceased to be a metropolitan and became, instead a suffragan diocese of the new province of Marseilles, while keeping its rank of archdiocese.

 On 8 July 2008 waste containing unenriched uranium leaked into two rivers from Tricastin nuclear plant in southern France.
 Some 30,000 litres (7,925 gallons) of solution containing 12g of uranium per litre spilled from an overflowing reservoir at the facility – which handles liquids contaminated by uranium – into the ground and into the Gaffiere and Lauzon rivers.
 The authorities kept this a secret from the public for 12 hours then issued a statement prohibiting swimming and fishing in the Gaffiere and Lauzon rivers.

 A shooting occurred on July 2, 2017, near the Arrahma mosque in Avignon, Provence-Alpes-Côte d'Azur, France.
 Eight people were injured during shooting.
 Two hooded gunmen arrived in a Renault Clio at the Arrahma mosque in Avignon at 22:30 CEST as worshippers were leaving the mosque.
 The gunmen opened fire with one carrying a shotgun and another a pistol.
 The gunmen were able to injure four people at the scene while a family of four in a nearby apartment received shrapnel wounds.
 A seven-year-old girl were among those injured.
 The authorities ruled out the possibility the attack was hate-related or a terrorist attack.
 An eyewitness claimed a 40 year old worshipper was targeted.

+In 2024, Avignon would serve as the location of the Pelicot rape trial which attracted international attention.